 The unspoken problem here is that so much of the “arts education” business, especially at the beginner/school system level, is monetized around the processes of developing craft, e.g., method books, student instrument sales, and beginner level lessons.
 The people whose livelihood depends on this part of the business have much skin in the game, and so they tend to dominate the discussion– almost entirely for purposes of carving out a larger piece of the government/school budget.
 This is one reason why the argument veers so far off course, and fails to think big.

 Anyone who is seeking greater success in virtually any professional endeavor, be that corporate leadership, management, communications, teaching, you name it– will immediately become more effective if they develop command of the fundamentals of artistic performance.
-This means overcoming and transcending narcissism, rising to higher consciousness of both customers and employees.
+This means overcoming and transcending narcissism, and rising to higher consciousness of both customers and employees.
 It is about transcending shame by accepting the truth of one’s existence, and discovering one’s virtually infinite capacity to perceive and connect.

-There is a huge difference between the rather pedestrian benefits of studying craft, such as hand-eye coordination, and the massive leaps of consciousness and personal empowerment that come from true artistic training and development.
+There is a huge difference between the rather pedestrian benefits of studying craft, such as better hand-eye coordination, and the massive leaps of consciousness and personal empowerment that come from true artistic training and development.

 Let’s start to think big about arts education.